Gaffney-Labs/prayerbits/README.md

 # prayerbits
-A simple Arduino device to pray chaplets digitally
+A simple Arduino device to pray chaplets digitally, which can be built easily from components included in most starter kits.
+The design is released under the MIT License in the hopes of spurring development of Catholic software and hardware projects, and other edifying endeavors.
+Also serves as a nice introduction to the basics of the Arduino system.

 # Features
 Those in bold have already been implemented: